 Moreover, get to speak to Singapore banks and Singapore moneylenders to recover the money from your joint or their personal bank accounts.
 When you are a chosen nominee to their CPF savings, the Singaporean CPF Board (CPFB) certainly will contact you for the smooth transfers.

 3. Handle Any Debt Swiftly

 If you have any existing personal loans or old debts, make sure that you get in touch with the moneylenders right away and see what has to be done to handle the debt.
-If the amount of the expenses manageable, do consider taking a personal loan to consolidate all the debts into one so that repayments are consistent and easy.
+If the amount of the expenses manageable, do consider taking the Raffles Credit Personal Loan to consolidate all the debts into one so that repayments are consistent and easy.

 Handling sudden debt can take months to recover, but for the sake of your children and work.
 Get the debts repaid as soon as possible.